utdesign-makerspace/Flashforge-for-Cura/README.md

 1. Launch Cura and click on Add Printer in the printer selection dropdown.
 You should be able to see FlashForge Creator Pro in the list.
 2. Install X3GWriter plugin from the Marketplace menu

+BEFORE SLICING, DISABLE UNUSED EXTRUDER!
+Single extrusion only so far!

-Remember, that that extruder 0 is right and extruder 1 is left.
+Remember, that that extruder 1 is right and extruder 2 is left.
 The easiest way to disable/enable specific extruder is to go to Settings menu and do it from there as they are named properly in it. *_It doesn't work with dual extrusion yet!!!!_*

 Please open an issue if you find a bug or something is not working.